pedrob37/runai_job_monitoring/README.md

 - `--loop_timing`: How often to update the GUI in seconds.
 Default is set to 100 seconds.

+- `--logging_mode`: "Logging preference: s/it or it/s".
+Default is set to "s/it".

 ### Running the Script

 To run the script, execute it from the command line with the desired arguments.
 For example: